This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 Frequently Asked Questions (FAQs)

-1. Can existing homeowners apply?
 No. It is strictly for first-time homebuyers.

-2. Can PMAY be combined with personal loans?
-Yes, but only the housing portion qualifies for subsidy.
+Yes, but only the housing portion qualifies for a subsidy.

-4. What is ARHC?
-Affordable Rental Housing Complexes under PMAY-U provide rental units for migrant laborers and urban poor.
+Affordable Rental Housing Complexes under PMAY-U provide rental units for migrant labourers and the urban poor.

-5. Can a widow avail PMAY benefits?
 Yes.
 Widows, especially in EWS/LIG, are given special priority.